 Comparing Betta and Goldfish Foods

 Betta fish and goldfish have some similar nutritional requirements, but there are also key differences between these two fish that require different ingredients and formulations for their foods.
-Here’s an overview of how these foods differ:

-– Protein levels: Bettas are carnivorous fish that require higher protein diets around 40% protein or more.
+– Protein levels: Bettas are carnivorous fish that require higher protein diets, around 40% protein or more.
 Goldfish are omnivores that need less protein in the range of 25-35%.
 Betta foods will contain higher protein ingredients like fish meal.

-– Plant ingredients: Goldfish do well with some plant materials in their diet like spirulina and vegetable matter.
+– Plant ingredients: Goldfish do well with some plant materials in their diet, like spirulina and vegetable matter.
 Betta fish do not digest plant matter as easily and do better with higher meat content.

 – Starch ingredients: Goldfish foods often contain wheat flour, rice, and starch binders.
 Bettas cannot digest these effectively, so betta foods rely more on insect meals for carbohydrates.